MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 ## Group Size

-This measure is only available in the *combined view*.
-It represents groups that are based on the number of people in the same group (share the same attribute) for the selected time period.
+This measures the number of people in the same group (share the same attribute) for the selected time period.
 Group size helps you determine how the group size can affect their interactions.

 >[!Note]
 >Filtering will not change group sizes.